pq-CUC/Lore/README.md

 **Compiling All Levels**

-To compile all test programs for all security levels, run:
+To compile all test programs for all security levels, run：

 ```bash
 cd "Lore/Reference implementation/ref"